siesta-project/buds/doc/DEV.md

    Remark that this inclusions inserts a `contains` statement which forces the separation of variable/interface declarations from routine declarations.
+   Hence all interfaces and constants _must_ be defined before this point, and all code must be present after this point.

 8. Create a deletion routine which shall ensure no memory leaks.
 I.e. it should delete _all_ allocatable/pointers in the